Open Access Policy Support

 About the Policy

-The policy was developed by faculty appointed by the OU-Norman Faculty Senate during the 2022-23 academic year.
-The OU-Norman Faculty Senate adopted the policy on May 8, 2023, and it was approved by the Senior Vice President and Provost on August 15, 2023.
+The policy was adopted by the OU-Norman Faculty Senate on May 8, 2023 and approved by the Senior Vice President and Provost on August 15, 2023.
 The policy is based on the Harvard model policy.
-It was built on the work conducted by the Faculty Senate’s OU Libraries Committee, 2019-2022; the committee consulted stakeholders from across campus as well as representatives of other institutions having institutional open access policies.

 To learn more, read the official OU-Norman Campus Open Access Policy.